cont-limno/wq-prediction/README.md

 Model endpoint: Mean squared predictive error on natural log scale
 Note: Add 0.1 to the zero values

+#### Models and numbers of predictor variables
+We recommend starting to fit models with a reduced number of predictors (the list of 16 listed below).
+If 16 is too many, you can use 9 predictors (#'s 1-6; and 10-12 in the list below).
+However, eventually (and perhaps for the machine learning models), there is the full list of almost 100 predictor variables that should be used.

 #### Response variables and response datasets
 > TP, TN, chl, and Secchi